Siddartha2003/Game-Development/README.md

   2. Who wrote "Romeo and Juliet"?
   3. What is the chemical symbol for water?

-Assignment-2:
-Implement a simple version of the Rock, Paper, Scissors game.
-Allow the player to input their choice (rock, paper, or scissors).
-Generate a random choice for the computer.
+Project-2:
+Rock Paper Scissors
+- Objective: Play Rock, Paper, Scissors to determine the winner and earn points.
+- Rules:
+  - Each round won earns one point.
+  - No points are deducted for losses or ties.
+- Instructions:
+  - Input your choice: rock, paper, or scissors.
+  - The computer will randomly generate its choice.
-Determine the winner based on the choices and display the result.
+  - Determine the winner based on the choices.
+  - Earn one point for each round won.